Published On: Nov 05 2012 06:33:12 PM ESTUpdated On: Nov 06 2014 02:00:00 AM EST

 1935: Electrical engineer and inventor Edwin H. Armstrong announces his development of FM broadcasting.
 Rather than varying ("modulating") the amplitude of a radio wave to encode an audio signal, the new method varied the frequency.
 FM enabled the transmission and reception of a wider range of audio frequencies, as well as audio free of static, a common problem in AM radio.

-1931: Film director Mike Nichols, best known for directing movies such as "The Graduate" (for which he won an Oscar for Best Director), "Who's Afraid of Virginia Woolf?," "Silkwood," "Working Girl" and "Angels in America," is born under the birth name Michael Igor Peschkowsky in Berlin, Germany.
+1931: Film director Mike Nichols is born under the birth name Michael Igor Peschkowsky in Berlin, Germany.
+He is best known for directing movies such as "The Graduate" (for which he won an Oscar for Best Director), "Who's Afraid of Virginia Woolf?," "Silkwood," "Working Girl" and "Angels in America."
+Nichols died of heart attack at age 83 on Nov.
+19, 2014.

 1928: Republican candidate Herbert Hoover wins the U.S. presidential election in a landslide victory over Democrat Alfred E. Smith.
 Hoover received 58.2 percent of the vote and 444 electoral votes compared to Smith's 40.8 percent and 87 electoral votes.